 The full Board has responsibility for general oversight of risks facing the Company.
 The Board is informed by senior management on areas of risk facing the Company and periodically conducts discussions regarding risk assessment and risk management.
 The Board believes that evaluating how the executive team manages the various risks confronting the Company is one of its most important areas of oversight.
 While the Board has the ultimate oversight responsibility for the risk management process, various committees of the Board also have responsibility for risk management.
-For example, the Audit Committee reviews and assesses the Company's processes to manage financial reporting risk and to manage investment, tax, and other financial risks; the Compensation Committee oversees risks relating to the compensation and incentives provided to our executive officers; and the Nominating and Governance Committee oversees risks associated with our overall compliance and corporate governance practices, as well as the independence and composition of our Board.
+For example, the Audit Committee reviews and assesses the Company's processes to manage financial reporting risk and to manage investment, tax, and other financial risks; the Compensation Committee oversees risks relating to the compensation and incentives provided to our executive officers; the Nominating and Governance Committee oversees risks associated with our overall compliance and corporate governance practices, as well as the independence and composition of our Board; and the Commercialization Committee supports the strategy, development and implementation of all defined areas of commercialization.
 Finally, management periodically reports to the Board or relevant committee, which provides guidance on risk assessment and mitigation.
-In December 2023, the Board also formed a Commercialization Committee to support the strategy, development and implementation of all defined areas of commercialization.